DC801/BM-Badge/SD_Card/MAGE/README.md

 - `2` = action animation
 - `3`+ = any subsequent animations the entity might have

+If an entity is compelled to move around on the map, it will abort this animation playback.

 ### `SET_ENTITY_CURRENT_FRAME`
 - `entity`
 - `byte_value` — the int value for the desired animation frame